Table of Contents

 Another method for drawing outlines is using the Jump Flood Algorithm to 'flood fill' a texture map with the UVs of the closest edges to each pixel and to calculate a distance field or signed distance field from that which can then be used to simply draw outlines over the distance away from the masked geometry which is a very efficient way to drawy very wide outlines.
 Outlines generated with the JFA have the added advantage that colors can be easily blended across the distance as well, making it really easy to generate all kinds of special multi-color outline effects.

-Keep in mind that all outline edge detection and thickness methods used for the Composite shaders have their own pros and cons.
-Since all the outlines are rendered in screen-space as a post-processing effect, it is always an aproximation of the 'real' data and the input used for the edge detection algorithms is never absolutely mathematically perfect, since texture masks with limited band with are used to store data like normal vectors and depth values.
+Keep in mind that all outline edge-detection and thickness methods used for the Composite shaders have their own pros and cons.
+Since all of the outlines are rendered in screen-space as a post-processing effect, it is always an aproximation of the 'real' data and the input used for the edge detection algorithms is never absolutely mathematically perfect, since texture masks with limited band-width are used to store data like normal vectors and depth values.

 Choosing Outlines based on capability